xoid/oracledump/README.md

 oracledump
 ==========

-dumps oracle DB oк only table to SQL format.
-Easy to grep/parse and insert back
+dumps oracle DB or only selected tables to SQL format.
+Easy to grep/parse and insert back.
+Mysqldump analogue for oracle